RyanOthnielKearns/vault-fall-2021/Stanford/Y4Q2/ENGR 40M/Module Notes/ENGR 40M Module 50 - Voltage Conversion.md

 		- meaning output of 12V at 200 kHz ~ 1mV
 - the cool thing: inductors / capacitors are "lossless", so we've done this conversion pretty much efficiently
 	- also make $R$ of the two transistors really small
-	- is this really possible? next time will get into it...
+	- is this really possible? [[ENGR 40M Module 51 - Buck Converter|next time]] will get into it...